-- ReadListener - on on DataAvailable().
+- ReadListener - onDataAvailable().
 The onDataAvailable method is invoked on the ReadListener when data is available to read from the incoming request stream.
-The container will invoke the method.
-This method will be invoked once for every set of data available. - onAllDataRead().
-The onAllDataRead method is invoked when you have finished reading all the data for the ServletRequest for which the listener was registered. - onError(Throwable t).
+The container will invoke the method the first time when data is available to read.
+The container will subsequently invoke the onDataAvailable method if and only if isReady method on ServletInputStream, described below, returns false. - onAllDataRead().
+The onAllDataRead method is invoked when you have finished reading all the data for the ServletRequest for which the listener was registered. - onError (Throwable t).
 The onError method is invoked if there is any error or exception that occurs while processing the request.